 As we get older we begin to realise that Bette Davies was right.
 “Getting old ain’t for cissys!” she said!
 It follows that we will at some point start asking how to deal with embarassing things about aging, because let’s face it, there are some things we’d probably rather not talk about!

 When I was young I used to blush, a lot, at nearly everything.
 Did you blush?
 Or were you bold and feisty?These days my cheeks only flush only when I’ve had one glass of red wine too many 😉

 I think this new found confidence has got a lot to do with reaching an age when really nothing much fazes me in the embarrassment arena.
-Because let’s face it, there are quite a few cringeworthy things – things your mother never told you about getting older that need to be addressed!
+But still, there are quite a few cringeworthy things – things your mother never told you about getting older that need to be addressed!

 Once we’ve learnt to accept that growing old isn’t always smooth or beautiful, I reckon it’s time to take action where we can, when we can.

 Anyway Lifestylers, if you find yourself in one or two of the embarrassing things about aging below, never fear, there are some suggestions you might like to give a go!

 Oh My Goodness I’m growing a beard – This is embarassing!